 About one-third of kids with food allergies report that they have been bullied specifically because of their allergies.
 Have you wondered what you should know to help your child?
 How can you help prevent bullying or identify when your child needs your help?
 Come out to this session for a chance to hear from Alyssa Keel, MSW, RSW of Canadian Safe School Network and learnwhat you need to know as an allergic parent.
 This is a great opportunity to move beyond the scary stats and get informed and prepared to help your child.
-Click here to register.
+Click here for meeting notes

 - Check out Alyssa’s article on bullying and food allergies

 Wednesday, May 27, 7-9pm – Tips and Travels – TAEG style!